 B1

-I am excited for Friday.
+I am genuinely excited to [Verb].

 Word Family